barseghyanartur/ska/docs/index.rst

 Callbacks
 *********
-There are several callbacks implemented in authentication backend.
+There are several callbacks implemented for authentication backend.

 - ``USER_VALIDATE_CALLBACK`` (string): Validate request callback.
 Created to allow adding custom logic to the incoming authentication requests.
 The main